Moorish Science Temple of America

 The Moorish Science Temple of America is an American national and religious organization founded by Noble Drew Ali (born Timothy Drew) in the early 20th century.
 He based it on the premise that African Americans are descendants of the Moabites and thus "Moorish" by nationality, and Islamic by faith.
 Ali put together elements of major traditions to develop a message of personal transformation through historical education, racial pride, and spiritual uplift.
 His doctrine was also intended to provide African Americans with a sense of identity in the world and promote civic involvement.

 One primary tenet of the Moorish Science Temple is the belief that African Americans are descended from the "Moroccan Empire".
 According to Ali, this area included other countries around Northwest Africa.
 To join the movement, individuals must proclaim their "Moorish nationality".
 They were given "nationality cards".
-In religious texts, adherents refer to themselves racially as "Asiatics," as the Middle East is also Western Asia.
+In religious texts, adherents refer to themselves racially as "Asiatics", as the Middle East is also Western Asia.
 Adherents of this movement are known as "Moorish-American Moslems" and are called "Moorish Scientists" in some circles.

 The Moorish Science Temple of America was incorporated under the Illinois Religious Corporation Act 805 ILCS 110.
 Timothy Drew, known to its members as Prophet Noble Drew Ali, founded the Moorish Science Temple of America in 1913 in Newark, New Jersey, a booming industrial city.
-After some difficulties, Ali moved to Chicago, establishing a center there, as well as temples in other major cities.
+After some difficulties, Ali moved to Chicago, establishing a center there and temples in other major cities.
 The movement expanded rapidly during the late 1920s.
-The quick expansion of the Moorish Science Temple arose in large part from the search for identity and context among black Americans at the time of the Great Migration to northern cities, as they were becoming an urbanized people.
+The rapid expansion of the Moorish Science Temple arose in large part from the search for identity and context among black Americans during the Great Migration to northern cities, as they became an urbanized people.

 Competing factions developed among the congregations and leaders, especially after the death of the charismatic Ali.
 Three independent organizations developed from this ferment.
 The founding of the Nation of Islam by Wallace Fard Muhammad in 1930 also created competition for members.
 In the 1930s, membership was estimated at 30,000, with one-third in Chicago.
 During the postwar years, the Moorish Science Temple of America continued to increase in membership, albeit at a slower rate.